 African-American Community ‘Fighting To Get A Seat’ At MNSure’s TableMinnesota's new health insurance program is under fire Tuesday from the state's African-American leaders.
 They say MNsure is ignoring groups who have been working for years to sign up the uninsured.

 Where Are The Uninsured In America?Massachusetts has lowest percentage of uninsured residents with only 4.5 percent; Texas has the highest with 28.8 percent.
 Generally the highest uninsured rates can be found in the South and West.

-Young adults 19-34 years of age represent the group most likely to be uninsured.
+Who Are The Uninsured In America?Young adults 19-34 years of age represent the group most likely to be uninsured.
 More than three-quarters of uninsured Americans come from working families.